 From the analysis of the Michelson-Morley experiment, we have seen the reason for the inability of the Michelson interferometer to ascertain the difference in the speed of light in different directions in the frame of reference related to the Earth’s surface.
 As a result, based on the Michelson-Morley experiment, the claim “the speed of light is the same in all inertial frames of reference” was imposed.
 From the analysis of the article “On the Electrodynamics of Moving Bodies”, as well as the declarations of Einstein himself, the special theory of relativity was created on the basis of this erroneous claim.
 In other words, it turns out that the results of the special relativity are a consequence of the inappropriate conceptual design used in Michelson’s interferometer, the advanced version of which is used in the famous Michelson-Morley experiment.

-But, however, there is no problem to overturn the causal relationship!
+But, however, there is no problem for the luminaries of theoretical physics to overturn the causal relationship!
 For modern physics, the Michelson-Morley experiment is a fundamental experiment, which proves the results of the special theory of relativity.
 Even more, the experiment establishes a relationship between the longitudinal and transverse lengths of the moving bodies!
 This is nothing else than a classic example of “logical circular reference”, of a classical use of the trick “liar paradox” – that the “truth” value of a statement cannot be evaluated by reference to a previously accepted value of the statement itself (self-referring) – see mark 5 above.
 The genuine scientific analysis of the Michelson-Morley experiment, according to the physical reality, was given on this site.

 As it was grounded in the subpage “Behavior of the electromagnetic radiation in the global physical reality of the Universe”, the speed of light in vacuum, does not change when the Earth travels in its orbit around the Sun and along with the Solar System in the Galaxy.
 The speed of light in vacuum (in relation to the stationary space), depends on the intensity of the gravitational field.
 That is why the speed of light in vacuum does not change when the Earth travels in its orbit around the Sun and along with the Solar System in the Galaxy, because, during the motion of the Earth, the intensity of the gravitational field on its surface remains the same – dominated by the mass of the Earth.